RELATIONSHIPS AND BEHAVIOUR

 As a school we have been read the Paul Dix book - When The Adults Change Everything Changes and we are using this to tweak and change our approach to behaviour management, systems and procedures in school.
 We have 3 simple whole school behaviour rules and all adults across the school use this common language - are you ready, being respectful and being safe?
 Each classroom and team within school has rules that children follow – these are written with the help of the children.
 There are many positive rewards for good behaviour but clear consequences for children not getting their behaviour right.
 We have great staff and a highly experienced inclusion team who can help and support any child who is having difficulty with their behaviour.
 We also have the Morley Cluster that we can draw on for support too if needed.
 We work tirelessly to make sure we have things right in school for each child and always look for alternative strategies to isolation or exclusion.

-Our Behaviour Policy can be found in the Policies section of our website.
+Our Behaviour and Relationships Policy can be found in the Policies section of our website.
 Please click here to be taken to this page.
-Our Behaviour Policy adheres to section 89 of the Education and Inspections Act 2006 and has been written in conjunction with the school Governors, the AIP (Area Inclusion Partnership), the Morley Cluster and links with our Anti-Bullying Policy and Procedures.
+Our Behaviour and Relationships Policy adheres to section 89 of the Education and Inspections Act 2006 and has been written in conjunction with the school Governors, the AIP (Area Inclusion Partnership), the Morley Cluster and links with our Anti-Bullying Policy and Procedures.

 - All children, staff and visitors have the right to feel safe at all times at school and procedures should consider the requirements of Section 89 of the Education and Inspections Act of 2006 in relation to behaviour and safeguarding and promoting the welfare of children.